 The Blaze newsroom.
 Brenda stops by because she wants to tell Ahn-drea about the call she fielded from Troubled Girl the previous night.
 Given Ahn-drea's general bitchitude about her volunteer work at the Rap Line, I don't know why Brenda feels compelled to explain anything to this pompous drip.
-After all, she's not in charge of anything at the Rap Line - Carol is the director.
-Naturally Ahn-drea makes the wrong assumption that Brenda came by to quit the Rap Line and gibbers condescendingly about how it takes a certain kind of personality to make it at the Rap Line, and that Brenda shouldn't feel bad for quitting.
+Naturally, Ahn-drea makes the wrong assumption that Brenda came by to quit the Rap Line and gibbers condescendingly about how it takes a certain kind of personality to make it at the Rap Line, and that Brenda shouldn't feel bad for quitting.
 Brenda looks annoyed, but for some reason keeps her inner bitch restrained.

 The Peach Pit.
 Nina, the acupressure specialist, comes in to order some pie.
 She sits at the counter in front of Brandon and shares with him her recent naked experience in a sensory deprivation tank, and how it made her think her most primal thoughts.
 In the next breath, she tells Brandon she wants to try out her massage techniques on him.
 She's so weird and spacey that it's impossible to tell if she's flirting with Brandon, or if she's on a steady diet of mood enhancement drugs and this is what normally happens when she interacts with people.